nycmeshnet/meshforms/README.md

 ### Headed Mode

-You can see what playwright is doing with `--headed`, and you can pause a test to examine the browser by inserting `page.pause()` in your test.
+Playwright will show you the browser window it is using with `--headed`, and you can pause a test to examine the browser by inserting `page.pause()` in your test.

 ### Running a specific test